Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 It can be uploaded as a single image or, if it's very long, split into more than one image.
 For each piece of image to be uploaded, the Administrator presses the *New* button.
 Possible extension files are: gif, jpg and png.

-> The invoice can be created both from the back end, which creation process was described in this item or from the front end.
-When using the CMS in order to create the invoice from the front end, the creation process is very similar.
+> The invoice can be created from both the back end, which creation process was described in this item or the front end.
+When using the CMS in order to create the invoice from the front end, the creation process is very similar having the Member field automatically set to the member that is logged in.

 ## 2. Changing the Invoice Status
 The invoice status flow diagram is shown below: